byterubpay/byterub-site/_posts/2016-06-05-logs-for-the-kovri-dev-meeting-held-on-2016-06-05.md

 **\<fluffypony>** 34/100 committers with 200+ offsite rep
 **\<fluffypony>** but considering the small number of total committers (78/100) that's pretty impressive
 **\<moneromooo>** I will have 200 tomorrow, probably.
 1% more.
-**\<fluffypony>** I would like to encourage anyone that has committed to the i2p and Monero proposals to please try drum up 200+ rep on one of the other Stacks by asking and answering questions
+**\<fluffypony>** I would like to encourage anyone that has committed to the i2p and ByteRub proposals to please try drum up 200+ rep on one of the other Stacks by asking and answering questions
 **\<meeting-bot> [anonimal]** Good, I was about to ask what else we could do.
 **\<meeting-bot> [anonimal]** I'll start banging.
 **\<fluffypony>** it's REALLY easy to get that much rep, the fastest way I've found is answering questions